lfb0801/ProjectQualityMeasurement/structurizr/docs/03-implementation.md

 #### SonarQube also does LOC

 The main reason why we don't use the LOC from SonarQube, is because SonarQube only looks at programming languages.
-Therefor relying on SonarQube for LOC, would not be able to detect a problem caused by config files.
+Therefore, relying on SonarQube for LOC, would not be able to detect a problem caused by config files.